junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > (After work notes mention: the timeline fits the air date of both shows)

 There are too many unused materials that are drafted out for chapters that end up not being included in the final story.
-But many of them are so much fun that I'd hate to leave them out in the Empty.
+But many of them are so much fun that I'd hate to leave them out in the void.
 Mostly witty quips and comments and fun little interactions between our crossover characters.
 I can't resist compiling them together, just for some amusement.

 <br>